DiamondLightSource/python-zocalo/README.rst

 Zocalo as a wider whole is made up of two repositories (plus some private internal repositories when deployed at Diamond):

 * `DiamondLightSource/python-zocalo <https://github.com/DiamondLightSource/python-zocalo>`_ - Infrastructure components for automated data processing, developed by Diamond Light Source.
 The package is available through `PyPi <https://pypi.org/project/zocalo/>`_ and `conda-forge <https://anaconda.org/conda-forge/zocalo>`_.
 * `DiamondLightSource/python-workflows <https://github.com/DiamondLightSource/python-workflows/>`_ - Zocalo is built on the workflows package.
 It shouldn't be necessary to interact too much with this package, as the details are abstracted by Zocalo. workflows controls the logic of how services connect to each other and what a service is, and actually send the messages to a message broker.
 Currently this is an ActiveMQ_ broker (via STOMP_) but support for a RabbitMQ_ broker (via pika_) is being added.
-Also on `PyPi <https://pypi.org/project/workflows/>`_ and `conda-forge <https://anaconda.org/conda-forge/workflows>`_.
+This is also available on `PyPi <https://pypi.org/project/workflows/>`_ and `conda-forge <https://anaconda.org/conda-forge/workflows>`_.

 As mentioned, Zocalo is currently built on top of ActiveMQ.
 ActiveMQ is an apache project that provides a `message broker <https://en.wikipedia.org/wiki/Message_broker>`_ server, acting as a central dispatch that allows various services to communicate.
 Messages are plaintext, but from the Zocalo point of view it's passing aroung python objects (json dictionaries).
 Every message sent has a destination to help the message broker route.
 Messages may either be sent to a specific queue or broadcast to multiple queues.
 These queues are subscribed to by the services that run in Zocalo.
 In developing with Zocalo, you may have to interact with ActiveMQ or RabbitMQ, but it is unlikely that you will have to configure it.